The Assassination Of The Emperor Commodus (The Play)

 Aye!

-At the street Vicus Jugarious.
+At the street Vicus Iugarius.

-Eclectus and Quirinus discuss the serious matter of the planned assassination of the emperor.
+Eclectus and Quirinus discuss the serious matter of the planned assassination of the Emperor.

-I don't have much time.
-There are members of the Senate that have devised a plan for the assassination of the emperor.
+I don’t have much time.
+There are members of the Senate that have devised a plan for the assassination of the Emperor.

-What art thou saying senator?
+What art thou saying, Senator?

 Commodus shall be killed in two days.

 Art thou mad?
-We have planned his murder, for another three days at least.
+We have planned his murder for another three days at least.

 I am afraid that the Senate cannot tarry any longer.